Skip to contents

 set_negatives_to_zero

 Logical, defaults to TRUE.
-Should negative counts (for calculated incidence of observations) be set to zero.
+Should negative counts (for calculated incidence of observations) be set to zero?
 Currently downstream modelling does not support negative counts and so setting must be TRUE if intending to use epinowcast().

 ...